 The Foundation is managed by Sinai Health System Foundation under a management services agreement.
-Under the agreement, Sinai Health System Foundation provides services and pays expenses that are reimbursed at regular intervals throughout the year.
-For the year ended March 31, 2020, the Foundation paid \$213,164 of such services (2019 - \$300,000).
+Under the agreement, Sinai Health System Foundation provides certain services and pays certain expenses that are reimbursed at regular intervals throughout the year.
+As at March 31, 2020, the Foundation reimbursed \$365,315 (2019 - \$549,025) of such services.

-The Hospital is an independent corporation without share capital and has an independent board of directors.
-The Hospital is affiliated with the Foundation as a result of there being some common board members between the two organizations.
-The Foundation provides financial resources by way of grants in support of the activities of Sinai Health System as approved by the Board of Directors of the Foundation.
+The Foundation provides financial resources by way of grants in support of the activities of Sinai Health System as approved by the Board of the Foundation.